microsoft/camera-explorer/README.md

 This example application is hosted in GitHub: https://github.com/Microsoft/camera-explorer

-For more information on implementation and porting, visit Nokia Lumia Developer's Library: http://developer.nokia.com/Resources/Library/Lumia/#!imaging/advanced-photo-capturing/camera-explorer.html
+For more information on implementation and porting, visit Lumia Developer's Library: http://developer.nokia.com/Resources/Library/Lumia/#!imaging/advanced-photo-capturing/camera-explorer.html